davimmt/study/resumos/aws-certifications-overview.md

  - **Service Catalog**: Create and Use Standardized Products (IAM, CloudFormation)
  - **Trusted Advisor**: Optimize Performance and Security, check service limits and provide guidance to provision resources (P,CO,S,FT,SL)
  - **Well-Architected Tool**: Review and improve your workloads
- - **AWS Control Tower**: Automated deployments in multi-account environments.
+ - **Control Tower**: Automated deployments in multi-account environments.
+ - **Migration Hub**: Used to track the progress of migrations in AWS.

 ### Networking and Content Delivery
  - **CloudFront**: Global Content Delivery Network